University of FloridaSolutions for Your Life

 • Wash mold/mildew off hard surfaces.

-• Fix leaky faucets and other water supply systems.
+• Fix leaky faucets and other water-supply systems.

 • Use exhaust fans in the kitchen and bathrooms when bathing, cooking, or using the dishwasher.
+If you do not have an exhaust fan, open windows while you perform the activity, and then close the windows if it is humid outside.

-• Keep clothing, furnishings, and bathroom dry.
+• Keep clothing, furnishings, and bathrooms dry.

 Pests